 - Aftercare programs to provide support for clients after rehab

 A strong support system has been identified as one of the most significant protective factors against relapse in substance abuse treatment.
 A gender-nonconforming person who has been alienated from family and who has little support in the community will have a higher risk of relapsing after completing a rehab program.
-A treatment program for transgender people must identify individuals who need support and help them build a network of resources, including professional therapists, aftercare groups, 12-Step programs, and LGBT organizations within the community.
+A treatment program for transgender people must identify individuals who need support and help them build a network of resources, including professional therapists, aftercare groups, 12-Step programs, and LGBTQ organizations within the community.

 Perhaps the most crucial components of a transgender-friendly treatment program are sensitive and compassionate treatment team members and a no-discrimination policy that takes a strong stand against abuse or discrimination of any kind.
 Like any other group trying to overcome addiction, transgender individuals need a supportive, safe atmosphere where they can pursue recovery while developing new coping strategies and building a support network of empathetic individuals.